Globalshift.co.uk - copyright © 2009 to 2024; All rights reserved.

 The oil and gas industry is overseen by the Federal Ministry of Petroleum Resources.
 The Department of Petroleum Resources (DPR) established in 1970 before the Ministry is the technical Department that regulates and monitors activities of the industry.

-The state-owned Nigerian National Petroleum Corporation (NNPC) established in 1977 undertakes commercial ventures in the industry on behalf of the Federal Government.
+The state-owned Nigerian National Petroleum Corporation (NNPC) established in 1977 undertakes ventures in the industry on behalf of the Federal Government.
+In 2022 it became NNPC Limited, a commercial venture as mandated by a new Petroleum Industry Act.

 Nigeria has been a member of OPEC since 1971.